mindspore-lab/mindnlp/README.md

-# MindSpore Text
+# MindNLP

 ## Introduction

-MindSpore Text is an open source NLP library based on MindSpore.
+MindNLP is an open source NLP library based on MindSpore.

-The master branch works with **MindSpore 1.8**.
+The master branch works with **MindSpore master**.

 ## License